 Welcome to LSE Review of Books

-LSE Review of Books publishes daily reviews of academic books across the social sciences.
+LSE Review of Books publishes reviews of academic books across the social sciences.
 Our aim is to facilitate the sharing and exchange of knowledge between experts within and outside of the academy, and to open up academic research to increase its impact.
 We do this by encouraging public engagement with the social sciences through their best written and most accessible products: books.

 LSE Review of Books Team

 Anna D’Alton is Managing Editor of LSE Review of Books.
 She has an MA in World Literature from the University of Warwick and a BA in English Studies from Trinity College Dublin.
 Her research interests include Caribbean writing, World Systems Theory, imaginative resistance to colonial legacies, studies of petroculture and intersectional feminism.
 She is also interested in interdisciplinarity and the potential of Open Access publishing to make academic research accessible to wider and more diverse audiences.